susanev/p5js-workshops/1-day-workshop/activities/random-background.md

 * If red is 255, green is 255, and blue is 0 what color will be created?
 * If red is 15, blue is 15, and green is 15 what color will be created?
 * If red, blue, and green are all the same value you know it will either be black, white, or a shade of what?

+## Extra Challenge
+Before working on this extra challenge talk to your volunteer about the differences between assignment and equality.
+Change your program to only change color after 2 clicks from the user (instead of 1).